General Rules of Flag Football

 3. Leading Your Receiver: When throwing a pass, aim to lead your receiver to the spot where they'll be open.
 This requires anticipation and trust in your teammate's ability to get to the right spot.

-Also Read General Rules of Lacrosse
+Also Read General Rules of Naval Pentathlon

 Rushing and Blocking Rules